The Broad Prize Review Board

 Professor in Interdisciplinary Arts and Sciences, University of Washington Bothell

-Dan Goldhaber is a research professor at the University of Washington Bothell’s Center on Reinventing Public Education, an affiliated scholar at the Urban Institute’s Education Policy Center and a senior non-resident fellow at Education Sector.
-He also serves as the principal investigator of the Washington team for the Center for Analysis of Longitudinal Data in Education Research (CALDER).
-Goldhaber previously was an elected member of the Alexandria, Va.
-City School Board from 1997-2002.
+Dan Goldhaber is a research professor at the University of Washington Bothell’s Center on Reinventing Public Education, the co-editor of Education Finance and Policy, and a member of the Washington State Advisory Committee to the U.S. Commission on Civil Rights.
+Golhaber previously served as an elected member of the Alexandria City School Board from 1997 to 2002.

 Vice President, American Institutes for Research